Ecole Nouvelle / International Boarding School of Lausanne

 - The development of an open-minded attitude to an international perspective and to multiculturalism.

-- The adaptation to the individual needs of our students and the inclusion of students with special educational needs.
+- The adaptation to the individual needs of our students.

 The Founder of ENSR, Edouard Vittoz, believed that a quality education rests on valuing individuality, interpreting educational programs with flexibility and promoting harmonious collaboration.